-In joint 63rd position with Glasgow and Warsaw in the QS Best Student Cities 2016, Brazil's sprawling financial hub is a prime study abroad destination and home to an impressive six internationally ranked universities.
+Also included in the QS Best Student Cities, Brazil's sprawling financial hub is a prime study abroad destination and home to an impressive six internationally ranked universities.
 In addition to the rapid progress of its universities in the rankings, São Paulo of course has a lot to offer prospective students both in terms of lifestyle incentives and job prospects.
 One of the fastest-growing world economies, Brazil is included in the BRICS and TIMBI groups of fast-developing nations.
-Renting a studio in the city center will set you back US\$572 each month, while a pint of milk will cost approximately US\$0.82.
+Renting a studio in the city center will set you back US\$525 each month, while a loaf of bread will cost approximately US\$1.66.